PRESS KIT

 How long did it take to make?

-Roughly 3 months of focused full-time authoring, iterated weekly since — tens of thousands of lines across play/, data/, wiki/, and tooling.
-Hundreds of scripted scenes now live entirely in-repo with bilingual coverage.
+Roughly 3 months of focused full-time authoring, iterated weekly since — tens of thousands of lines across game systems, data, wiki, and tooling.
+Hundreds of scripted scenes were authored with bilingual coverage.

 Why no engine?